AlexCarusoFan4/WinyamaDroneYard/README.md

 Prior to deployment, make sure Docker is running.

-The stack can be configured in `awsconfig.json`, which is where you'll set instance types, whether to use a GPU, and the target memory/CPU requirements.
+The stack can be configured in `awsconfig.json`, which is where you'll set instance types, whether to use a GPU, the target memory/CPU requirements, and an email address to subscribe to batch job notifications.

 ### Deployment
 ```